Billy Laughlin

 William Robert Laughlin (July 5, 1932 – August 31, 1948) was an American child actor.
-He is best known for playing the character Froggy in the Our Gang short films in its final stretch, from 1940 to 1944.
+He is best known for playing the character Froggy in the Our Gang short films from 1940 to 1944, the films′ final years of production.

 Early life

-Laughlin was born on July 5, 1932 in San Gabriel, California, to Robert Vine Laughlin (August 28, 1901 – September 30, 1972) and Charlotte C. Cruikshank (March 11, 1903 – June 4, 1992).
+Laughlin was born on July 5, 1932, in San Gabriel, California, to Robert Vine Laughlin (August 28, 1901 – September 30, 1972) and Charlotte C. Cruikshank (March 11, 1903 – June 4, 1992).
 According to Our Gang actor Robert Blake, Laughlin was "dearly loved".

 Career

-Laughlin rose to fame at the age of eight when he appeared in his first Our Gang film, The New Pupil, in 1940.
-He worked in support of Alfalfa Switzer in his first three films and then replaced the now too old Switzer as the comic lead of the group with the 1941 films.
+Laughlin rose to fame at the age of eight when he appeared in his first Our Gang film, The New Pupil, as "Harold" in 1940.
+He worked in support of Alfalfa Switzer in his first three films and then replaced the now-too-old Switzer as the comic lead of the group with the 1941 films.
 His character was known for his strange, guttural voice, which was reminiscent of a frog's croak.
 Laughlin's last Our Gang short film was the last film of the series in 1944 called Dancing Romeo.
 Laughlin did the voice himself without dubbing, basing it on a Popeye impersonation he had been doing for friends.

-When Our Gang stopped production in 1944, Laughlin appeared in a cameo in Monogram's Johnny Doesn't Live Here Any More, his only non Our Gang film, speaking in his natural voice for the only time ever on film.
+When Our Gang stopped production in 1944, Laughlin appeared in a cameo in Monogram's Johnny Doesn't Live Here Any More, his only non-Our Gang film, speaking in his natural voice for the only time on film.

 Death

-Laughlin died at a hospital on August 31, 1948 after a speeding truck struck the Cushman motor scooter on which he was delivering newspapers near his home in La Puente, California.
-The 16-year-old friend who was operating the scooter, John Wilband, made a U-turn in front of the truck, but survived with minor injuries.
+Laughlin died at a hospital on August 31, 1948, after colliding with a speeding truck while riding with a friend on a Cushman motor scooter.
+He was delivering newspapers near his home in La Puente, California.
+The 16-year-old friend who was operating the scooter, John Wilbrand, made a U-turn in front of the truck, but survived with minor injuries.
 The scooter was given to Laughlin by his parents two weeks prior to the accident.
-Only 16, Laughlin died younger than any of the other actors who appeared in the Our Gang films.
-Laughlin is interred in a grave at the Rose Hills Memorial Park Cemetery in Whittier, California next to his parents.
+Laughlin is interred in a grave at the Rose Hills Memorial Park Cemetery in Whittier, California, next to his parents.